ctwawa33218/brcm-raid-ast2600/.gitlab/merge_request_templates/SCA-Fix.md

 ## Summary of work done
 (Add SCA issue resolution detail/ Testing Steps & Results)

+## Related MR
+(Please include the related MR for this SCA fix if any)

 /label ~sca-fix
 (Do not remove this security label)